-NHS Lothian, along with local and national partner agencies, is investigating 28 cases of the infection linked to Church Street Pear Tree Nursery in Haddington.
+NHS Lothian has joined forces with local and national partner agencies to investigate a cluster of cases of E.coli linked to Church Street Pear Tree Nursery in Haddington.

 Investigations so far have not yet revealed a specific source, but advanced microbiological testing is underway to identify the strain of the infection and any links.
 Those that have been affected have already been excluded and have submitted samples for testing.

 As cases have been confined to Church Street Pear Tree Nursery, respective households, or other close contacts, it has closed as a precautionary measure while the investigations continue.
 The multi-agency Incident Management Team (IMT) will continue to work closely with the nursery to ensure it is safe for children to return.

 The IMT is also now working with two other sister nurseries in the same town after a number of people reported symptoms of vomiting and diarrhoea.
 Both Meadowpark Pear Tree Nursery and West Road Pear Tree Nursery in Haddington are now closed as a precautionary measure.